Introduction to the Corlett Catalogue Raisonné of the Prints of Roy Lichtenstein

 The print and poster entries in this online catalogue follow the documentation and comments published in the authoritative book:

 Mary Lee Corlett.
 The Prints of Roy Lichtenstein: A Catalogue Raisonné, 1948–1993, 2nd ed.
 New York: Hudson Hills Press in association with the National Gallery of Art, Washington, D.C., 2002 (Corlett 2002).
 First published in 1994 (Corlett 1994).
 Introduction by Ruth E. Fine (Fine 1994a).

 Corlett documented 311 editioned prints and posters by Lichtenstein produced from 1948 through 1997, with three works published in 1998 after the artist’s death: RLCR 4622, 4755, and 4752.
 Along with them, Corlett documented select posters, announcements, and other printed works in unspecified editions (totaling 76 items); these were either designed by the artist or based on the artist’s designs, or reproductions approved in collaboration with the artist.
-Prints not documented by Corlett (RLCR 999, 1178, 3625, 3664, 4685, 357, 4195, and 3884) were added.
-Reproductions are no longer included in this online catalogue, only references to them per Corlett or in added commentaries.
+Prints not documented by Corlett (RLCR 999, 1178, 3625, 3664, 4685, 357, 4195, and 3884) were added to this digital catalogue raisonné.
+Reproductions are no longer included, only references to them per Corlett or in added commentaries.

-The individual entries’ style and structure closely follow Corlett 2002 and differ slightly from all other entries in this online catalogue except for small style changes made for consistency.
+The individual online entries’ style and structure closely follow Corlett 2002 and differ slightly from all other entries except for small style changes made for consistency.

 Reproductions of the print workshop/studio chop marks—primarily embossed, inkless stamps, also called “blind stamps”—that appear on Lichtenstein’s prints, illustrated in Corlett 2002, pp. 51–52, are given in BLIND STAMPS.